j-easy/easy-random/README.md

 ## Latest news

+* 19/06/2017: Version 3.7.0 is released.
+Checkout what's new in the [change log](https://github.com/benas/random-beans/releases).
 * 05/03/2017: Version 3.6.0 is out with new features and bug fixes.
 See all details in the [change log](https://github.com/benas/random-beans/releases).

 # What is Random Beans ?